rajp152k/cust_dl_lib/log.md

 	- another way to initialize the layers dynamically depending on the past acitvations
 	- easier than kaiming uniform/normal and just dividing the stds and subtracting the means from biases to obtain a near zero mean and a variance very close to one.

+## Datablock API:

+	- recreating the convenience to manage data in different forms.
+	- from handling, splitting, labelling, vocab creation to any other functionality: added for convenience